 Fewer Greenhouse Gas Emissions:

 The primary byproducts of burning natural gas are carbon dioxide and water.
 But natural gas produces LESS carbon dioxide than other commonly used energy sources.
-According to the federal Energy Information Administration (EIA), natural gas emits 45 percent LESS CO2 than electricity and nearly 30 percent LESS CO2 than fuel oil.
-In fact, the U.S. is now a world leader in carbon reductions.
-As acknowledged by the chief economist for the International Energy Agency, the replacement of coal by shale gas was a key factor driving the carbon emission reductions in the U.S.
+According to the federal Energy Information Administration (EIA), natural gas emits 44 percent LESS CO2 than electricity and nearly 28 percent LESS CO2 than fuel oil.

 Natural gas generates less sulfur dioxide (a cause of acid rain), less nitrogen oxides (that can produce smog) and less particulate matter than oil or coal, which is primarily used for electric generation.
 The cleanliness of gas means that not only does it produce less pollution, but also environmental controls on gas equipment are usually much less expensive than for other fuels.
 Additionally, technological progress allows cleaner energy production today than in the past.
 Natural gas use means cleaner air whether used for home space heating, water heating, cooking, clothes drying, and in the case of natural gas vehicles, cars, trucks, buses, and commercial and industrial processes.